hfp/xconfigure/config/elpa/README.md

 make -j ; make install
 ```

+Even if ELPA was just unpacked (and never built before), `make clean` is recommended in advance of building ELPA ("unknown module file format").
 After building and installing the desired configuration(s), one may have a look at the installation:

 ```bash
 [user@system elpa-2019.05.001]$ ls ../elpa